 Your performance while shooting depends on many variables and when it comes to training, quality is much more important than quantity.
 This class will not only provide you with the knowledge and tools to make every round count to enhance your shooting skills.
 It will also provide you with the knowledge and tools to supplement your training program to develop not only the physical, but visual and cognitive skills needed to perform at high level and increase your overall shooting performance.

-Brandon Powers has been coaching for 20 years and has spent the past 12 years specializing in sport and human performance.
+Brandon Powers has spent the past 13 years specializing in sport and human performance.
 As a NSCA Certified Strength and Conditioning Specialist, Brandon has worked with collegiate national champions as well as active-duty military and law enforcement members.
-His approach to training off the range that is easily overlooked will create the edge over your competition.
+His approach to training utilizes a planned, systematic and progressive strategy to improve the quality of sport and physical activity through General Physical Preparation (GPP) to increase an individuals physical literacy.
 Brandon is also a master class shooter in both USPSA and IDPA.

 Round Count: 600